abacusai/xai-bench/README.md

                         Path to save results in csv files.
 ```

 ### Sample Usage (WIP)

+We use an `Experiment` to benchmark various datasets, models, explainers, metrics.
+This is the recommended way to access our library.

-For explaining using an experiment config on the regression datasets (recommended to use experiment config), use `--no-logs` when debugging
+For explaining using an experiment config (recommended) on the regression datasets (recommended to use experiment config), use `--no-logs` when debugging
 ```
 python main_driver.py --mode regression --seed 7 --experiment --experiment-json configs/experiment_config.json --no-logs
 ```